MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint/New-SPWOPIBinding.md

 ### -Action
 Specifies the action to bind.
 For example, "view," "edit," and "embedview."
-For a list of actions that the WOPI application supports, run Get-SPWOPIBinding.
+For a list of actions that the WOPI application supports, run `Get-SPWOPIBinding`.
 Typically, you will not use this parameter.
 If you specify some actions but not others, some SharePoint features may not work.